zannloo/tp/docs/DeveloperGuide.md

 3. The parser would retrieve all the relevant information from the input and encapsulates it in a `CreateDeadlineCommand`
 4. This command would first
     * check if the specified path is a valid and present Group path.
+This is done via `Path::isGroupDirectory` method.
     * check if all students in the group already has the task.
+This is done via `GroupChildOperation::checkIfAllChildrenHaveTask` method.
 5. If all checks out, the command would create a new deadline instance and add the deadline to all student that do not already have the aforementioned task.
 This is done through getting a `GroupChildOperation` facade class from the `Model::groupChildOperation` method.
 The tasks is then